Make the ultimate defensive play

 Understanding risk factors

-Screening can help find cancer early
+Screening may help find cancer early

 The relative survival rate for colorectal cancers is about 90% over 5 years when found at an early stage.
 However, only 40% of colorectal cancers are found at an early stage before they spread.